ansforge/psc-rass-loader/README.md

 ### Distribution history

 This ecosystem uses many independant components, some of which live an independant life in distinct repositories.
-For each release of `psc-ps-api`, [the psc-compoents' distribution  history](https://github.com/ansforge/psc-components/blob/main/DISTRIBUTION.md) file will need to be updated with the new version, so that we can keep track of compatible component versions, and go back to a previous working distribution if need be.
+For each release of `psc-rass-loader`, [the psc-components' distribution  history](https://github.com/ansforge/psc-components/blob/main/DISTRIBUTION.md) file will need to be updated with the new version, so that we can keep track of compatible component versions, and go back to a previous working distribution if need be.